dcavar/nlp-lab.github.io/README.md

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
 While it is mainly a local group of students and researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

-**For the rest of the year 2023 we meet in person every week in Luddy Hall 0002, every Thursday 5:30-7 PM.
+**For the rest of the year 2024 we meet in person every week in Luddy Hall BCIF 0002, every Wednesday 5:00-6:30 PM.
 (See Teams and email announcements for more details.)**

 **Please contact [Damir Cavar] if you are interested in joining the NLP-Lab meetings.
 The meetings are in person, and only exceptionally Teams-based online participants can join.**